-HISTORICAL LAND USE: Small fires have been a frequent occurrence in the area during the period of white settlement, but there have been no major conflagrations since 1853.
+HISTORICAL LAND USE: Small fires have been a frequent occurrence in the area during the period of white settlement, but there have been no major conflagrations since the Boulder Canyon Fire of 1889 and the large conflagration of 1853; although, the

+Sugarloaf Fire in 1989 came uncomfortably close.
 The area was logged in the 1870s.
-The section containing your property was surveyed in May, 1875 by Clarence Moffat and E. H. Kellogg.
-The Surveyor General's map of July 24, 1875 shows a sawmill in Fourmile Canyon, about one mile south of your property.
-Lee Hill is shown under the name "Table Land."
-The area was used for low-intensity grazing from the 1870s until it became a subdivision in the 1980s.
+The section containing your property was surveyed in December, 1883 by George S. Oliver.
+Neither the Jackson Mineral Claim nor the Town of Sugarloaf are shown on the Surveyor General's map of January 14, 1884.
+The property was cleared for firewood in the mining boom of the 1880s (to fire steam hoists and stamping mills) and was used for low-intensity grazing from into the 1970s.